hfcs/aaatimer/README.md

     * Some events are parameterized.
   * EventManager is a good design safe for pushing events from ISR.
 Good for
   future extension using interrupt button input.
+  * Display is implemented as display events(commands) so we can add support to more display hardware.
   * However, Arduino `loop()` can still push event events to overflow event
   queue.
 Do pay attention to that and see `loopCountDown()` for example.
 * Most modules are in Arduino C style exposing only setup/loopXXX, leaving